 20 January 2018: Abstract and clinical case submission closed

 March 2018: Abstract & Clinical case results.
 An email will be sent to the submitter.
 Abstract & Clinical case selection and session assignment will be available online.

-Date to be confirmed: Early registration deadline.
+26 March 2018: Early registration deadline.
 All abstract/clinical case presenters must be registered at the Congress.